 Ink Stains: Leather can absorb ink and dyes easily, so avoid placing printed materials on it.
 The ink can transfer and leave stains that are extremely difficult or impossible to remove and might need to be cleaned by a professional depending on the kind of ink and the severity or size of the stain.
 Fresh ink stains can be removed using a gentle soap solution, while small marks, such as those from ballpoint pens, might disappear on their own over a period of time.
 Big blobs of ink,however, need to be treated professionally.
 Refrain from using alcohol to clean your leather furniture as it may damage the color.

-With enough care and regular weekly cleaning, your sofa will stay stunning throughout the years.
+With enough care and regular weekly cleaning, your leather sofa will stay stunning throughout the years.
 Now you know all the tips on maintaining the impeccable condition of your leather sofa, find your own personal home style and select your perfect sofa to help complete your space.
 Now it is time to personalize!

 Greyhammer Furniture Singapore offers customisable lether sofa, recliner leather sofa with premium imported leather with hundreds of color options.
 Built with a kiln-dried hardwood frame for sturdiness and durability and removable covers, Greyhammer’s sofas are made for the everyday living.